wijnandb/15-a-day/content/books/dying-for-a-paycheck-how-modern-management-harms-employee-health-and-company-performance-and-what-we-can-do-about-it.md

 ---
 layout: book
-title: "Dying for a Paycheck: How Modern Management Harms Employee Health and Company Performance&#8212;and What We Can Do About It"
+title: "Dying for a Paycheck: How Modern Management Harms Employee Health and Company Performance and What We Can Do About It"
 date: 2017-11-04
 cover: /images/bookcovers/small/B071VR9313.jpg
 tags:  ['employment']